jorgevmachado/tec-monorepo/packages/business/README.md

 ## How to use?

-To use a services within the project, just import the service lib and navigate to the desired value
+To use a business within the project, just import the business lib and navigate to the desired value

 ```typescript
 import { Auth } from '@tec/business/auth';